1.Can I start in any month?

 No, please only post on the day of the deadline.

-6. I missed the deadline, but I still want to post my story?
+6. I missed the deadline, can I still post my story?

-You can still post your story, but you wont earn point.
+You can still post your story, but you won’t earn a point.

 7. How do I comment on another writer’s story?

 - Be specific